 The Story Continues

-God continues to bring amazing people to epikos.
+God continues to bring amazing people to Epikos.
 We welcome those who are broken, hurting, even far from God, with great joy, to be transformed by the grace of Christ.
-We are currently seeking God, and preparing to launch another epikos location on the North Side.
-Has God intersected your story?
-Maybe your story will intersect with the epikos story!

 Our mission and purpose is not new or creative.
 Jesus commanded his dedicated followers to, “Therefore, go and make disciples of all nations, baptizing them in the name of the Father, Son, and Holy Spirit, teaching them to obey all I have commanded” (Matthew 28:19–20).
 Those twelve followed his command and revolutionized the world.
 We want to continue Jesus’s command by “making disciples.”
 A disciple is one who has accepted Jesus’ sacrificial death on the cross, and who is committed to living out what Jesus taught and exemplified.

-We believe that the process of discipleship happens best through relationships.
-We offer small groups, mid-sized groups, and large groups to provide an environment where relationships and resources are designed to foster true discipleship.
+We believe that the process of discipleship happens best through corporate worship and relationships formed in the context of small groups that study of the word of God and pray together.
 With this structure we believe it is possible as a church to “grow big, but stay small.”
 By that we mean that our church can continue to grow numerically while not forsaking relational intimacy and depth in discipleship.
 It’s our desire to continue to grow and multiply what God has done in us and through us.